SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomDefinition.md

 - To **create or update** a `DomDefinition`, it must contain a `SectionDefinitionLink` for each [ModuleSection](xref:DOM_ModuleSections) defined in the `ModuleSettings`.

 - When you **update** the `SectionDefinitionLinks` list of a `DomDefinition`, it is not possible to remove a link when there are already `DomInstances` that have sections for this link.
-However, you can hide the link from the UI by flagging it as soft-deleted.
+However, you can hide the link from the UI by flagging it as soft deleted.

 - A `DomDefinition` can only be deleted when no `DomInstances` are linked to it.
 You should therefore first delete those before you can delete the `DomDefinition`.